baker-project/baker/baker_arm_module_interface/README.md

 * `/rest_position` (`moveToAction`): the arm moves on his rest position (used when the robot doesn't carry a trashcan).
 Nothing done if the robot carries a trashcan.
 * `/transport_position` (`moveToAction`): the arm moves on his transport position (used when the robot carries a trashcan).
 Nothing done if the robot doesn't carry a trashcan.
 * `/set_joints_values` (`ExecuteTrajectoryAction`): the arm moves to this joints position
+* `/accessibility_checker` (`moveToAction`): returns True if and only if the arm can access the target position from this robot position.

 ### Services
 None